-Bangor University ranks amongst the UK's top 10 universities for student satisfaction, based upon the most recent National Student Survey; reflecting the University's focus on overall student experience.
+Bangor Univeristy ranks amongst the UK's top 30 universities for student satisfaction, based upon the most recent National Student Survey 2020; reflecting the University's focus on overall student experience.

 Our staff figure among the world leaders in a broad range of technologies, from Artificial Intelligence and Pattern Recognition to Data Visualisation; Medical Microwave Electronics and Medical Simulation; Optolectronics, Broadband and Optical Communications; Organic Electronics; Nanotechnology; Nuclear Engineering and more.
 Undergraduate students undertake their individual and team projects in close collaboration with these researchers, whose expertise and knowledge also informs the undergraduate programmes.

 Our Computing MSc course gives undergraduates from any discipline a route into Computer Science and related careers.
 This postgraduate course gives our students the widest choice of topics and modules to support their interest in Computing.

 Our postgraduate programmes cover a wide range of subjects, with both taught postgraduate programmes (MSc and MRes) and research postgraduate courses (MSc by research, MPhil and PhD) on offer.

 Our research is focused on six themes, which can often overlap to maximise synergies and resources: